erengy/anime-relations/README.md

 ## How to contribute

-1. Look up MyAnimeList and Hummingbird IDs of both anime.
+1. Look up MyAnimeList and Kitsu IDs of both anime.
 2. Create a new rule and place it in alphabetical order, using the main title from MyAnimeList.
 3. Update the `last_modified` date in `YYYY-MM-DD` format.
 4. Make sure the rule is working, by testing it before sending a pull request.